Bug-Finderr/mac-config/backup_zshrc/README.md

 - The script monitors your `.zshrc` file for changes using `fswatch`.
 - When a change is detected, it creates a backup in the `actual_backups/` directory with a timestamp.
 - If the number of backups exceeds 10, the oldest backup is automatically deleted.
+- The log file (`backup.log`) is limited to the most recent 100 lines to prevent it from growing indefinitely.

 ## Backup Location